fylgja/fylgja-flex-grid/README.md

 ### Breakpoints

-All breakpoints are set via the Fylgja component helper `@fylgja/mq`, and can be changed from there or directly with `$flex-grid-breakpoints` map.
+All breakpoints are set via the Fylgja component helper [`@fylgja/mq`](https://fylgja.dev/components/mq/), and can be changed from there or directly with `$flex-grid-breakpoints` map.

+`xxs` is the version of the cell sizes and breakpoint'less version, this value is required in the map., but the key name can be anything you want it to be.

 ## Helper (mixins)